colin273/scriptable-docs-bot/README.md

     DISCORD_TOKEN="abc.def"

 Edit `preferences.json` to change the path to the folder containing the Scriptable documentation files, which are pulled from the Scriptable for Mac beta.
 On macOS, the path is `/Applications/Scriptable.app/Contents/Resources/docs`.
 On other platforms, this will need to be changed.
-The documentation files are not included with this repository because Scriptable is not under an open source license, but the app can be downloaded from here: https://scriptable.app/mac-beta
+The documentation files are not included with this repository because Scriptable is not under an open-source license, but the app can be downloaded from here: https://scriptable.app/mac-beta

 Run `node .` in the terminal to start the bot.